-Are you feeling stressed, tired or stuck?
+Are you feeling stressed, tired, or stuck?
 Why accept things the way they are?
-You only have one life so make the most of it.

 Who is life coaching for?